 These best practices reflect recommendations shared by a cross-functional team of seasoned Lookers.
 These insights come from years of experience working with Looker customers from implementation to long-term success.
 The practices are written to work for most users and situations, but as always use best judgment when implementing.

-Visualizations are the quickest way of communicating insights found in the data.
+Visualizations are an effective way of communicating insights found in data.
 Choosing the right visualization is a vital component of effectively sharing information across an organization.
-A few overarching things to consider:
+Here are a few overarching things to consider:

-- Think about how other viewers of a visualization will interpret and take action on what they see.
+- Think about how end users viewing a visualization will interpret and take action on what they see.
 Be sure to focus on actionable metrics over vanity metrics.

 - Use the simplest visualization possible to communicate a message.
-Overcomplicated visualizations are difficult to understand quickly, and easy to misinterpret.
+Overcomplicated visualizations are difficult to understand quickly, and are easy to misinterpret.

 - Label axes and measures clearly.

-- Use consistent colors (use a built-in color palette or implement a custom color palette to help with this).
+- Use consistent colors (use a built-in color palette or implement a custom color palette to implement consistent coloration).

-Below are some common chart types, along with a few best practices, to consider for each category.
-For a complete list of visualization options, please check out our Documentation.
+Below are some common visualization types, along with a few best practices to consider for each category.
+For a complete list of visualization options, please check out Looker's Visualization Types documentation.

 Column and Bar Charts

-Column and bar charts are great for comparing two or more concrete categorical values.
-The human brain can quickly compare lengths and then grasp the relationship between the categories presented.
-Column and bar charts differ mainly in orientation.
-Bar charts are oriented horizontally, while column charts are oriented vertically.
+Column charts and bar charts are effective for comparing two or more concrete categorical values.
+Column and bar charts enable end users to quickly compare lengths and then grasp the relationship between the categories presented.
+Column and bar charts differ mainly in orientation: bar charts are oriented horizontally, while column charts are oriented vertically.

 - Consider using a bar chart over a column chart when dimension axis labels are long.

 - Use horizontal labels whenever possible, to ensure they are readable.

-- The measure axis should typically start at 0 to avoid misleading viewers (but can be unpinned from 0 in circumstances where the insight being shown is completely lost otherwise, i.e. very small differences or changes across data points).
+The measure axis should typically start at zero to avoid misleading viewers, but can be unpinned from zero in circumstances where the insight being shown would otherwise be completely lost (such as very small differences or changes across data points).

 Line and Area Charts